e3la/i2dc/README.md

 # instagram2digitalcommons
-Vibe coded a tool for taking an instagram archive zip and transforming it into bepress ingestible files with metadata in colab.
-The avante guard technique of [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) is being put to use because I know enough python to be dangerous.
+Are a collection of vibe coded tools for taking an instagram archive zip and transforming it into something closer to bepress ingestible files with metadata.
+The avante guard technique of [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) is being put to use in part because I know enough python to be dangerous and I'm curious if I can make useful things from ai prompts and plenty of testing.

 # 📸 instagram2digitalcommons

-**instagram2digitalcommons** is a librarian-friendly tool for transforming Instagram archive `.zip` files into structured media files + metadata packages for upload to your institutional repository (with the digital commons batch upload).
-It runs in Google Colab — no local installation required.
+**instagram2digitalcommons** is a collection of hopefully librarian-friendly tools for transforming an Instagram archive `.zip` into structured media files + metadata packages for upload to your institutional repository (with the digital commons batch upload).
+It all runs online with no local installation required.

 ---